socadk/design-practice-repository/activities/DPR-StorySplitting.md

 * *Negotiable:* Stories are supposed to be "co-created by the customer and programmer during development.
 A good story captures the essence, not the detail."
 * *Valuable:* Each story must be valuable to the customer on its own. <!-- "Developers may have (legitimate) concerns, but these framed in a way that makes the customer perceive them as important." -->
 * *Estimable:* The level of detail should be "just enough to help the customer rank and schedule the story’s implementation."
-* *Small:* "Stories typically represent at most a few person-weeks worth of work."
+* *Small:* "Stories typically represent at most a few person-weeks worth of work." <!-- STX4ZIO: Könnte man sagen, dass die Story innerhalb einer Iteration umsetzbar sein sollte? -->
 * *Testable:* customer and developers should understand the story well enough that a test for it can be written --- or is written first, as in BDD and TDD, see this [blog post](https://ozimmer.ch/index/2020/10/30/DrivenByTLAs.html).

 Several techniques exist; one of them is story splitting.